trolando/oink/README.md

 SSPM | Quasi-polynomial time succinct progress measures QPT  | Quasi-polynomial time ordered progress measures ZLKQ | Quasi-polynomial time recursive algorithm

-* The priority promotion family of algorithms has been proposed in 2016.
-* The Zielonka implementation is inspired by work in 2017.
-* The APT algorithm was published in 1998 and again in 2016.
-* The parallel strategy improvement implementation is inspired by work in 2017 but uses a different approach with work-stealing.
+FPI  | Distraction-based Fixpoint Iteration
+TL   | Tangle learning (basic)
+ATL  | Tangle learning (alternating)
+PTL  | Progressive tangle learning
+DTL  | Distraction-free tangle learning

+See the TACAS 2018 paper for more details on most of the implemented algorithms.
+In particular, this paper elaborates on the priority promotion algorithms, the implementation of Zielonka's recursive algorithm, on parallel strategy improvement, on small progress measures and the on QPT ordered progress measures algorithms.
+Furthermore:

-* The accelerated SPM approach is a novel approach.
+* The accelerated SPM approach is a novel unpublished approach.
-* The QPT progress measures algorithm was published in 2016.
-(Fearnley et al, at SPIN.)
+* The SSPM succinct progress measures algorithm is by Jurdzinski and Lazic, 2017.
-* The QPT recursive algorithm is based on work by Pawel Parys.
+* The QPT recursive algorithm is based on work by Pawel Parys and the follow-up work by Karoliina Lehtinen, Sven Schewe, Dominik Wojtczak.
+* FPI is the distraction-based fixpoint algorithm by Tom van Dijk and Bob Rubbens.
+* All tangle learning algorithms are proposed by Tom van Dijk (me).

 The parallel algorithms use the work-stealing framework Lace.